 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Darlington.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work in Pontefract to replace ageing metal pipework with new, more durable plastic pipes.

-So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.
+The project, which is expected to last around six weeks, has been planned in collaboration with Wakefield Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures have been put in place.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.